tenzorp/landing-page/README.md

-# portfolio-landing-page
+# landing-page
-Sample landing page for a portfolio website
+Sample landing page for a website based on a mockup from The Odin Project.